 Knowing

-Glennon speaks of her Knowing in similar ways to how others would understand intuition or self-confidence/belief.
+Glennon speaks of her Knowing similarly to how others would understand intuition or self-confidence/belief.
 She introduces the Big Word (God) slowly and makes some righteous statements (that bit about pro-life not being a thing until the 1970s blew my mind in the best way) and some straight-up beautiful statements (the section about when Abby decided she had to leave Church behind… Glennon points out that God left with her–it totally brought tears to my eyes).

 Feeling

-Untamed addresses how fighting against our cages elucidates how society’s cages limit our emotions; that we have to live our life feeling love for only certain types of people or that we can only show our anger or cry in the privacy of our bedrooms.
+Untamed addresses how fighting against our cages elucidates how society’s cages limit our emotions, that we have to live our life feeling love for only certain types of people or that we can only show our anger or cry in the privacy of our bedrooms.
 The first step to processing why we feel so constrained by societal expectations despite our bodies physically rejecting them?
 One of the most relatable yet terrifying stories in Untamed was the following:

 The [hot yoga] instructor announced, “We’ll start soon.
 You’re going to get very hot, but you can’t leave this room.
 No matter how you begin to feel, stay strong.
 Don’t leave.
 This is the work.”